muffetlab/gleez-cms/system/guide/kohana/sessions.md

 ## Session Configuration

-Always check these settings before making your application live, as many of them will have a direct affect on the security of your application.
+Always check these settings before making your application live, as many of them will have a direct effect on the security of your application.

 ## Session Adapters

 When creating or accessing an instance of the [Session] class you can decide which session adapter or driver you wish to use.
 The session adapters that are available to you are:

 Native
 : Stores session data in the default location for your web server.
-The storage location is defined by [session.save_path](http://php.net/manual/session.configuration.php#ini.session.save-path) in `php.ini` or defined by [ini_set](http://php.net/ini_set).
+The storage location is defined by [session.save_path](https://www.php.net/session.configuration#ini.session.save-path) in `php.ini` or defined by [ini_set](https://www.php.net/ini_set).

 Database
 : Stores session data in a database table using the [Session_Database] class.
 Requires the [Database] module to be enabled.